 How long the condition is expected to last

 Treatment in the early stages is most effective.
 Delaying treatment can have serious consequences.
 Treatment for malaria will vary depending on which specific species of Plasmodium you were infected with and the severity of the disease.

 Treatment involves taking medicines that kill the parasite in the blood.

 Complications of malaria are more common with falciparum malaria, which is the most potentially life threatening.
 People with severe falciparum malaria may develop liver and kidney failure, convulsions, and coma.

 Can malaria be prevented?

-Medications.
-When planning to travel to an area where malaria occurs, talk with your doctor well in advance of your departure.
-Drugs to prevent malaria can be prescribed, but travelers from different countries may receive different recommendations, reflecting differences in treatment protocols as well as availability of medicines in different countries.
-Travelers visiting only cities or rural areas where there is no risk of malaria may not need preventive drugs, but an exact itinerary is necessary to determine what degree of protection may be needed.
+When planning to travel to an area where malaria occurs, talk with your healthcare provider well in advance of your trip.
+He or she can prescribe medicine to prevent malaria.
+But, travelers to different countries may have different recommendations.
+Travelers visiting cities or rural areas where there is no risk of malaria may not need preventive drugs.
+You'll need to have an exact itinerary so your doctor can determine what treatment you need.

-There are several medications recommended for prevention of malaria in travelers.
-Determining which medication is best depends on several factors, such as your medical history and the amount of time before your scheduled departure.
-Strict adherence to the recommended doses and schedules of the antimalarial drug selected is necessary for effective protection.
-These medications must be started before you arrive at your destination and continued for a specific number of days or weeks after your return, depending on which medication is prescribed.
+There are several medicines to prevent malaria in travelers.
+Determining which medicine is best depends on several factors, such as your medical history and the amount of time before your trip.
+For treatment to be effective, you must take the medicine exactly as prescribed.
+And, you must start these medicines before you arrive at your destination and continue them for a specific number of days or weeks after your return, depending on which medicine is prescribed.

 To avoid mosquito bites, the CDC recommends the following:

 Apply insect repellent to exposed skin.
-The recommended repellent contains 20 to 35 percent N,N-Diethyl-meta-toluamide (DEET).
+The recommended repellent contains 20% to 35% N,N-Diethyl-meta-toluamide (DEET).